LiyuanLucasLiu/Transformer-Clinic/nmt-experiments/iwslt14_de-en.md

 # IWSLT De-En

-Here we provide the recipes for Post-LN, Pre-LN, Admin, ReZero and ReZero+Admin.
+Here we provide the recipes for Post-LN, Pre-LN, Admin, ReZero and ReZero+Post-LN.
 Each model would be trained for 90 epochs.

 ## Preprocessing